 About

-The Digital Humanities Studio began life as the Documentary and Oral History Studio, a research exercise in the Department of History in the fall of 2012.
-It started as a place where students could learn how to film high production value interviews.
-This WordPress-based website launched in 2015 as a place for sharing our work with a general audience.
+The Digital Humanities Studio began life as the Documentary and Oral History Studio in 2012, at the time a research exercise in the Department of History in which students could learn how to film high production value interviews.
+This WordPress-based website launched in 2015 as a place for sharing oral history work with a general audience.
+Over time, the students in Dr. Nystrom’s History A404: Documentary and Oral History have collected dozens of interviews, many of which are available on this site.
+You will also find posts on technical instruction, which have proven popular with site visitors.

 The Studio is directed by Dr. Justin A. Nystrom.
 If you have any questions about anything you see here, please contact him at jnystrom@loyno.edu